dinosath/protypo/README.md

 ## 📝 Introduction

-Protypo simplifies the process of generating backend code using JSON schemas, allowing you to focus on business logic and reducing repetitive tasks.
-It can generate code for various languages using customizable templates, making it a versatile tool for API generation, code scaffolding, and more.
+The name Protypo originates from the Greek word πρότυπο (pronounced pro-tý-po), meaning 'model', 'template', or 'pattern'.
+Protypo is a powerful code generator that transforms entity definitions into fully functional code, allowing you to quickly scaffold entire backend systems, APIs, and more.

-Protypo was built to bring the speed and flexibility of low-code tools to Rust, with the extensibility and performance expected from a modern Rust-based tool.
+Built for speed and flexibility, Protypo brings modern code generation to Rust, combining the performance of a Rust-based tool with the convenience of customizable templates for various programming languages and architectures.

 ## Features
-- 🚀 Supports `Tera` (default) and `MiniJinja` template engines.
+- 🚀 Supports `MiniJinja` (default) and `Tera` template engines.
 - 🛠️ Generates code based on JSON schemas for APIs, microservices, and more.
 - 📦 Customizable generators for different frameworks and programming languages.
 - 📂 Project structure designed for flexibility and scalability.